Do you feel like a socially anxious introvert? If so, read on!

 Reason being, those places will automatically attract the type of people you want to meet who are already into your favorite activities.

 - If you want to meet people into fitness; go to yoga classes, sign up for a spin class, or get into CrossFit.

 - To meet creative people; do improv classes, learn photography, or take up creative writing.

 - Want to meet highly motivated people?
 Attend personal development retreats and seminars.

-For dating purposes, think of these hobby-rich venues as the “excited” part of the “turn on” equation.
+For dating purposes, think of these hobby-rich venues as the “excited” part of the chemistry equation above.

 Finding venues that make you feel happy, at ease, and excited is key to meeting the right women for you in the right places for you.